 A virtual machine with ESXi 6.7 Update 2 and later compatibility can have up to 256 virtual CPUs.
 You can change the number of virtual CPUs while your virtual machine is powered off.
 If virtual CPU hot add is enabled, you can increase the number of virtual CPUs while the virtual machine is running.

 Virtual CPU hot add is supported for virtual machines with multicore CPU support and ESXi 5.0 and later compatibility.
-When the virtual machine is turned on and CPU hot add is enabled, you can hot add virtual CPUs to the running virtual machine.
+When the virtual machine is powered on and CPU hot add is enabled, you can hot add virtual CPUs to the running virtual machine.
 You can add only multiples of the number of cores per socket.

 If a virtual machine has 128 virtual CPUs or less, you cannot use hot adding to further increase the number of virtual CPUs.
 To change the number of virtual CPUs beyond that limit, you must first power off the virtual machine.
 By contrast, if a virtual machine already has more than 128 virtual CPUs, you can use hot adding to further increase the number of virtual CPUs to up to 256.